react-native-elements/react-native-elements/docs/progressbar.md

 title: ProgressBar
 ---

-Progress bar is an indicator used to present progress of some activity or task.
+Progress bars are indicators used to present the progress of some activity or task.

 <div class="component-preview">
   <figure>